bytecodealliance/component-docs/component-model/src/language-support.md

 A core module and JavaScript bindings have been outputted to the `out-dir`.

 Now, you can import the resultant `add.js` file and run it from a JavaScript application.
-This example imports it as an ECMAScript module for ease of running locally with node:
+This example renames it and imports it as an ECMAScript module for ease of running locally with node:

 ```mjs
 // app.mjs